AndresMontero/ML_2019_EPFL/projects/project1/readme.md

 # EPFL CS-433 Machine Learning - Project I

-This project consists in the training of a model to classify if a given particule is a Higgs Bosson or not, the data used is from CERN.
+This project consists in the training of a machine learning model to identify the pressence or abscence of a Higgs boson.
+The dataset used comes from CERN.

 ## Overview of the project's code